C-Undritz/Community-Treats/README.md

 In both cases the associated tool-tip message changes to suit the situation.

 ## Ratings
 Originally it was not planned to implement a ratings function.
 However, as development progressed, this became a possibility.
-Submitting a does not require the user to be logged in and is not tied to the review functionality.
+Submitting a rating does not require the user to be logged in and is not tied to the review functionality.
 The thinking behind this is that more users will be inclined to rate the recipes if they do not have to have an account and have to be logged in, or have to write a review to leave a rating.
 This does present the risk that the ratings could be abused, however it is hoped that the baking community is well behaved!
 The restriction that the author cannot rate or review their own recipe is implemented.

 The user can rate the recipe from within the recipe view and is done by selecting a star within an array of five.
 This is accessed by clicking 'Leave review' text near the top of the view recipe page.
 This makes the star array appear with a submit button; the submit button is disabled until a rating is selected.
 The array is responsive with the stars filling and unfilling with mouseover interaction and then permanently filled/unfilled once a rating is selected at which point the submit button is enabled.
 The chosen rating can be updated by clicking on another star or can be reset by another mouseover.